What Is A Carburetor? Its Function and How It Works

 Throttle Valve

 The function of a throttle valve in a carburetor is to control the air/fuel mixture (charge) that enters the engine cylinder.
-This throttle valve is opened when the accelerating pedal is pressed.
+Pressing the accelerator pedal opens this throttle valve.

 Metering System